Skip to content

 Promotion Drivers

-Strong records come from joint credibility, clear assessment work, and the ability to integrate information-related capabilities into real operations rather than treating IO as a side brief.
+Strong promotion records in this field come from joint credibility, clear and defensible assessment work, and the demonstrated ability to integrate information-related capabilities into real operations rather than treating IO as an add-on brief that commanders ignore.
+Officers who earn joint qualifications through joint assignments and JPME completion position themselves well for senior selection because 14F is a career field where joint integration is the mission, not a secondary development goal.

 Fitness Standards